 There is more than this provincial life at Thomas Stone High School when “Beauty and the Beast” opens March 22 and runs through March 24.
 When Belle, a well-read, small town girl, attempts to rescue her beloved father from a mysterious castle, she finds herself captured by a Beast.
 He has his own issues — he must love and be loved in return or be cursed as the Beast forever.
 With his enchanted household on the case, Belle and the Beast begin to develop feelings for each other.
 Shows are at 7 pm.
 March 22 to 24.
 Tickets are $5.
 For more information, call 301-645-2601.

-Maurice J. McDonough High School will stage “High School Musical” April 12 to 15.
+Maurice J. McDonough High School will stage “High School Musical” April 12 to 14.
 The love story between jock Troy and new girl Gabriella is the backbone of the play.
 The two plan to audition together for the school play, but won’t succeed if Queen Bee Sharpay has anything to say about it.
 Troy, Gabriella and their friends explore themes of friendship, first love and acceptance.
-For show times and tickets, go to www.mcdonoughdrama.com.
+Showtimes are 7 p.m.
+April 12 and 13, and 2 p.m. and 7 p.m.
+April 14.
+For tickets and more information, go to www.mcdonoughdrama.com.

 Things at the Sleep-Tite Pajama Factory are restless when the new superintendent Sid Sorokin clashes with Babe Williams, the head of the union grievance committee, in Henry E. Lackey High School’s spring play.
 Sparks fly between the two and come to a head when Williams and the workers strike for a 7.5 percent pay increase.
 The strike sets off a conflict between management and labor while igniting a battle of the sexes.
 Shows are 6:30 p.m.
 April 19 to 21.
 Tickets are $8 for adults, $7 for students, seniors and military members, and $6 for thespians with identification.
 CCPS identification badges will be honored.